nekto-kotik/sqlantern-docker/README.md

   -  Docker host IP address, e.g. "http://192.168.1.112:1111/"

 ## Notes
-SQLantern in this container is always fresh (always cloned from the public repository).
+SQLantern in this container is always fresh (updated from GitHub on every container run).

 Web-server in the container listens to port 1111 internally.